groovybits/rsllm/README.md

 -   **Voice and Speech Integration**: Plans to incorporate Whisper for voice-driven interactions, akin to Alexa, allowing users to communicate with the toolkit using voice commands and receive streaming text inputs in response.
 (Planned Feature)
 -   **Image Generation and NDI Output**: Supports generating images from text descriptions and outputting through NDI for a wide range of applications, including real-time content creation and broadcasting.
 (In Beta Testing)
 -   **TTS MetaVoice / Mimic3 TTS API / OpenAI TTS API**: Candle implements TTS using MetaVoice which is the default but a WIP as the author is shoring up the implementation quality and optimizing for Metal GPUs (isn't realtime currently, sounds very "wavy").
 OpenAI TTS API support generates very nice speech for a prie if wanting quality/realtime speech generation.
 Mimic3 TTS API requires running the mimic3-server and is a bit more involved but is a good alternative to OpenAI TTS API since it is free if you have a local system. <https://github.com/MycroftAI/mimic3>
+-   **Twitch Chat Interactive AI**: Integrated Twitch chat for real-time AI interactions, enabling users to engage with the toolkit through chat commands and receive AI-generated responses.

 ![RSLLM](https://storage.googleapis.com/groovybits/images/rsllm/rsllm.webp)